zShop-ctr/zShop-ctr.github.io/README.md

 # What is zShop?
 zShop is a work-in-progress database of custom Virtual Console injects, spanning a variety of supported consoles.

-# What platforms is zShop on?
+# What platforms are zShop on?
 Currently, our services are only available on the Nintendo 3DS family of systems.
-We are currently working to support the Nintendo Wii.
+However, we are working to support the Nintendo Wii.
 We also have future plans to support the Nintendo Wii U and the Nintendo Switch.

 # What consoles are supported?
 For the **Nintendo 3DS** family of systems, you will find: